tbeha/SimpliVity-Powershell/README.md

 prebackup.ResourcePool.ps1  - prebackup script that can be used if a VMware resource pool needs to be backed up

 postbackup.ps1 - postbackup clean up script

+The scripts are tested with a HPE SimpliVity 380 cluster running OmniStack 3.7.3 together Veeam Availability Suite 9.5.